Redundancy

 Identifying a redundancy pool

 Your employer should identify an appropriate group or “pool” of employees to consider for redundancy.
-For example, if you work in an office and there are 5 of you doing one type of work e.g. marketing, but there is only enough work for 2 people, all 5 of you should be placed in the “pool”.
+For example, if you work in an office and there are five of you doing one type of work (e.g., marketing), but there is only enough work for two people, all five of you should be placed in the “pool”.

-It will not always be necessary to identify a “pool” if your role is distinct and there are no other roles that are similar to yours.
-In this situation, your employer may not have to apply any criteria to your selection but still should be able to demonstrate that there is a genuine redundancy situation and follow a fair process.
+There may be some situations where your employer is not required to identify a “pool” of employees who may be made redundant.
+For example, if your role is unique, and there are no other roles that are similar to yours, you may be the only employee in the “pool” and your employer may not have to apply any criteria to your selection, but they still should be able to demonstrate that there is a genuine redundancy situation and that they are following a fair process.

 Consultation

 You can ask to bring someone with you to your consultation meeting, like a colleague or a trade union representative.
-It is good practice for your employer to allow you to bring someone to this meeting.
-If your employer has concerns about this request, you can reassure them that the person is only there to take notes and offer moral support.
+Although your employer is not obliged to allow you to bring someone to the consultation meeting, it is good practice for them to allow you to do so.
+If your employer has concerns about this request, you could reassure them that the person is only there to take notes and offer moral support.
 You should also check your employer’s policies, in case they cover this.
 If you have a disability, being accompanied to your consultation meeting may be considered a reasonable adjustment that your employer has to make for you.
-Your employer is not required to allow you to bring a companion to a consultation meeting but it is good practice for them to do so.

 Did your employer consider suitable alternative roles before making you redundant?